-The Better Bus Program is supported by the CX Plan, which sets deadlines and assigns responsible departments for each of the 38 bus improvement recommendations (Attachment A).
-A full list of proposed Better Bus investments through FY26 is included as Attachment B. In addition, the Better Bus team has also identified 37 performance metrics that will be used to measure progress in completing each of the recommendations.
+The Better Bus Program is supported by the CX Plan, which sets deadlines and assigns responsible departments for each of its 38 bus improvement recommendations.
+A full menu of proposed Better Bus investments through FY26 is included as Attachment A and denotes initiatives not previously captured in NextGen or the CX Plan.
+In addition, the Better Bus team has also identified 37 performance metrics that will be used to measure progress in completing each of the recommendations.